Men's rights movement: False accusations against men

-Men's rights activists are significantly concerned with false accusations of rape and sexual assault, and desire to protect men from the negative consequences of false accusations.
+Men's rights activists believe there are a significant number of false accusations of rape, and have proposed legal changes to protect men in those situations.

 Men's rights proponents believe that the naming of the accused while providing the accuser (victim) with anonymity encourages abuse of this kind.
 Men's rights advocates have also claimed that rape "has been used as a scam."
 Studies from the United States, Australia, and the Britain have found the percentage of estimated false or unsubstantiated rape allegations to be around 2% to 8%.

-Quoting research including those by Eugene Kanin and the U.S. Air Force, they assert that 40–50% or more of rape allegations may be false.
+Whilst false accusations of rape often receive much online and media attention, the vast majority do not lead to conviction or wrongful jail time despite the claims of some organisations.
+A study from the British Home Office for example, shows that in the early 2000s, of 216 sexual assault cases that were classified as false allegations, only six led to an arrest and just two led to charges against the accused before ultimately being ruled as false.

 To argue the issue of false accusations of rape, the categories of 'false' and 'unsubstantiated' are often conflated, such as the National Coalition for Men citing reports such as the 1996 FBI summary that finds a rate of 8% for unsubstantiated forcible rape, which is four times higher than the average for all index crimes as a whole.
 Experts emphasize that verified false allegations are a distinct category from unsubstantiated allegations, and conflating the two is fallacious.
-These figures are widely debated due to the questionable methodology and small sample sizes - see the False accusation of rape page for wider survey estimates.
+These figures are widely debated due to the questionable methodology and small sample sizes.

 Sexual violence against men

-Men's rights activists have also raised contention on the issue of sexual violence against men, especially in the context of the stigma surrounding male victims of rape and the legal troubles they face, including being counter-sued for rape, child support (See Hermesmann v.
+Men's rights activists have also raised contention on the issue of sexual violence against men, especially in the context of the stigma surrounding male victims of rape and the legal troubles they face, including being counter-sued for rape, child support (see Hermesmann v.
 Seyer), and lack of action.
 Men's rights activists have also criticized the lack of attention towards prison male-to-male rape by authorities.